Velocidex/presentations/velocon_2022_cloud_velo/index.md

 * We do not want to remove the current architecture!
 * Cloud Velociraptor is a separate project with different goals!

-* Previously code abstracted at the storage layer
+* Previously code was abstracted at the storage layer allowing us to substiture EFS with attached storage but retaining all the code.
 * Now code is abstracted at a higher layer we call services.

 ---